fabric/fabric/docs/usage/execution.rst

 Execution strategy
 ==================

-Fabric currently provides a single, serial execution method, though more options are planned for the future:
+Fapric currently provides a single, serial execution method, though more options are planned for the future:

 * A list of tasks is created.
-Currently this list is simply the arguments given to :doc:`fab <fab>`, preserving the order given.
+Currently this list is simply the arguments given to :doc:`fap <fap>`, preserving the order given.
 * For each task, a task-specific host list is generated from various sources (see :ref:`host-lists` below for details.)
 * The task list is walked through in order, and each task is run once per host